 - Compatible with any brand of load center or breakers

 Overall, the Siemens FS140 is a highly rated device with a range of features that are unique to this house surge protector.
 It is fairly expensive when compared to the alternatives but there is a 10 year warranty for peace of mind.Check it Out

 Whole House Surge Protector Buying Guide

 The purpose of a surge protector is to keep the electrical equipment protected from spikes in voltage.
+Unlike extension leads, towers or plugs, these devices are designed to protect the whole house.
 They limit the voltage that is input into the electrical appliance by blocking the current or shorting it to a ground connection.

 Surges in voltage can happen for a range of reasons and at any point in time.
 Therefore its important that you have the best whole house surge protector in order to avoid any expensive damage to your electrical equipment.